ShengboWang/ShengboWang.github.io/_posts/2023-08-20-Paper-overview-using-Semantic-Scholar.md

 <!-- Simplify literature-review processes using python. -->

-It always bothers me that a huge number of related papers show out when I search a few keywords in a web search engine such as the *Google Scholar* and *IEEE*.
-Among these engines, I found *Semantic Scholar* very helpful since it provides a free [**API**](https://www.semanticscholar.org/product/api) for us to request directly by codes and save the outputs locally.
+It always bothers me that a huge number of related papers show out when I search a few keywords in a web search engine such as the Google Scholar and IEEE.
+Among these engines, I found Semantic Scholar very helpful since it provides a free API for us to request directly by codes and save the outputs locally.
 At a first glance, it further complicates the reviewing processes.
-Let's see how it can facilitate the entire processes.
+Let’s see how it can facilitate the entire processes.

 ### Prerequisites
 Recently, I am preparing an overview subject to the design of control barrier function method towards different kinds of uncertainty.